hullcm/si507_finalproject/README.md

 Final Project for SI507

 This repo contains code for an "Artist Coverage Application."
-The application calls the Spotify, iTunes, and Twitter API to collate interesting results for the user, then displays them in a simple UI.
+The application calls the Spotify, iTunes, and Twitter API to collate the number of songs and albums available on each platform for a given artist.
+The application collates these results for the user, as well as the most recent tweet by the artist, then displays them in a simple UI.

 Inside the repo you will find the final python file ('artist_comps.py'), as well as the Flask templates used for the UI component.
 Within the python file, there is code that will create your database for you.